sharife/hennagarden/site/content/services/_index.md

         We offer a diverse selection of dancers, a few of whom are highlighted here.
 Contact us to inquire about our full range of genres and fusion styles.

-        Henna Garden showcases music representing every corner of the world.
-Immerge your senses with music from Latin America, China, the Middle East and South East Asia.
-We can provide traditional instrumental soloists, duets, trios, quartets and larger ensembles.

-        Looking for some good old –school music?
-Our jazz or 80’s retro band will keep your guests dancing the night away.

-        Our DJ’s keep the party going with dynamic music.
-Have a specific genre or theme in mind?
-We have DJs who play everything from today’s chart toppers, to hip-hop beats, groovy tunes from the 70s, cultural music, and everything in between.

-        Let us know your theme and we will find the perfect fit to help your event hit that perfect note!
       image: img/rubrik-holiday-party-2024-scenic_001.cr3_110_websize.jpg
     - text: >-
         **Dancers**